About Masa Rasa

 About the name . . .

-Masa is the Spanish word for 'dough,' commonly made from Maize, or corn.
+Masa is the Spanish word for 'dough' made from Maize, or corn.
 It is a grinding staple of life, a nourishing food cultivated for untold generations around the world.
-Maize is held sacred by the native cultures of the American continent, originating in the Yucatan Peninsula of Mexico, and is the only grain in nature that cannot propagate itself.
-Maize must be planted by hand, lending itself in the art of Masa Rasa as a symbol with roots in two worlds - that of the natural world, and the world of human effort.
+A grain of mysterious origin, Maize was first cultivated in the Yucatan Peninsula of Mexico, and is held sacred by the native cultures of the Americas - North, Central, and South.
+Amazingly, Maize is the only grain in nature that cannot propagate itself, it must be planted by human hands.

 Masa Rasa is both the food and nectar of Spirit . . . a harmonious blend of effort and grace, spiced with uncertainty and sweetened with love.